A Benchmark of Generative Methods for Zero-Shot Environmental Sound Classification: Experiments

 \section{Experiments}

-Experiments are performed on the ESC-50, ARCA23K-FSD, FSC22, UrbanSound8K, TAU Urban Acoustic Scenes 2019 and GTZAN datasets.
-The state-of-the-art in zero-shot learning environmental audio, the non-linear ALE method~\cite{Akata2015,xie2021_2} is compared with existing methods from computer vision~\cite{Schonfeld2019,Li2019}, and our new method ZeroDiffusion.
+Experiments are conducted on six audio datasets: ESC-50, FSC22, ARCA23K-FSD, UrbanSound8K, TAU Urban Acoustic Scenes 2019, and GTZAN.
+The benchmark compares the nonlinear ALE compatibility model~\cite{Akata2015,xie2021_2}, LisGAN~\cite{Li2019}, CADA-VAE~\cite{Schonfeld2019}, the proposed DDPM method, and the proposed CGDN method.

-All experiments are repeated ten times with the average and standard deviation of the accuracy recorded.
-The experiments were conducted on an NVIDIA GeForce RTX 3080 Ti Laptop GPU with 16GB of video memory.
+All experiments are repeated ten times, with mean classification accuracy and standard deviation reported.
+Experiments were conducted on an NVIDIA GeForce RTX 3080 Ti Laptop GPU with 16GB of video memory.